 Notes

-- Yeast - double check the brand you use is gluten free.
+- Yeast – double-check the brand you use is gluten free.
 Red Star Platinum is NOT gluten free!

 - Store the bagels sliced in a zipper bag in the freezer.

-- To use Authentic Foods Steve's GF Bread Blend (it is an amazing blend if you haven't tried it) you do not need to edit or modify the recipe.
+- To use Authentic Foods Steve’s GF Bread Blend (it is an amazing blend if you haven’t tried it), you do not need to edit or modify the recipe.
 It was 329.4 grams.

-- If you use my blend, you need to add an additional ½ cup of flour.
+- If you use my blend, you need to add an additional 1/2 cup of flour.
 449 grams total.

 SPECIAL NOTE

 Please know that every gluten free flour blend has a different starch to grain ratio.
-If you use a blend I didn't test, you may need to adjust your moisture levels in your baked goods.
+If you use a blend I didn’t test, my rule of thumb is to add more flour if your dough or batter is wet and add more liquid if the dough or batter is too dry!

 Nutrition